-Organized by Se habla español, Performance as Repair will explore the practices of two Latin American artists – Gina Goico and Iván Sikic.
-The program will feature a live performance, screening, and talk with the artists to initiate a conversation examining the performative role of language in our society, how words can be used to combat the imposition of power and play an essential part in activism, denouncement, inclusion, and policy making.
+Organized by Se habla español, Performance as Repair explored the practices of two Latin American artists - Gina Goico and Iván Sikic.
+The program featured a performance by Gina Goico, a screening of a performance by Iván Sikic with collaborator Paul Cannon, followed by a conversation with Sikic, Cannon, and members of Se habla español examining the performative role of language in our society, how words can be used to combat the imposition of power and play an essential part in activism, denouncement, inclusion, and policy making.

 Paul Cannon is a San Diego Native belonging to the Kumeyaay-Ipai people residing on the San Pasqual Reservation.
 Cannon is an honored Native Americana songwriter/performer who is recognized for being a healer for the indigenous peoples.
 In 2017, Cannon and his wife Lacey Cannon founded Indigenous Regeneration, an educational farm center aimed towards educating the local Native community on: food sovereignty, sustainable eco-home development, regenerative agriculture, holistic living, survival skills, and many more ancient practices that will inspire true indigenous sovereignty.